 Tip No. 1 Put Your Luggage On the Train Overhead Luggage Rack Across From You on European Trains

 As you saw in the above video, never, never, carry on your luggage and leave it in the train car luggage storage area.
 You just saw how the thieves casually waited until no one was watching, picked up someone’s luggage, and walked off the train.
-No one was there to stop them – there is not positive claim system.
+No one was there to stop them – there is no positive claim system in place for baggage.

 When you take luggage on board a train with you, you should always put the luggage in the overhead rack across the aisle from you – so you always have direct eye contact with your bags.
 Don’t put it on the rack over your head – you can’t see it there.